ali-who/Data_Science_Recommendation_Engines/README.md

 IV.
 Content Based Recommendations

 Given the amount of content available for each article, there are a number of different ways in which someone might choose to implement a content based recommendations system.
-Using I NLP skills, I might come up with some extremely creative ways to develop a content based recommendation system.
-I are encouraged to complete a content based recommendation system, but not required to do so to complete this project.
+Using NLP skills, I might come up with some extremely creative ways to develop a content based recommendation system.

 V. Matrix Factorization